kotlin-hands-on/hands-on/Introduction to Kotlin Multiplatform/06_jvm_render.md

 platform specific.
 The first one starts the HTTP server, which we do not need on the client-side.
 The `graphics.kt` file uses AWT to render the image.

-There will be several errors in the `colour.kt` file.
+There will be several errors in the `color.kt` file.
 We are missing the `java.awt.Color` class definition.
-Let's fix it by adding the `expect` declarations for colors in `src/commonMain/kotlin/common.kt`:
+Let's fix it by adding the `expect` declarations for colors in `src/commonMain/kotlin/com/jetbrains/handson/introMpp/common.kt`:

 ```kotlin
 object Colors